Do I need Development Approval?

 - are carried on at times outside of normal working hours.

-Ordinarily, mechanical repairs, panel beating, spray painting and activities, which use noisy machinery or require regular delivery of materials or constant turnover of customers do not fit into the definition of home activity.
+Ordinarily, mechanical repairs, panel beating, spray painting and activities that use noisy machinery or require regular delivery of materials or constant turnover of customers do not fit into the definition of a home activity.

 Irrespective, you need to be mindful at all times to operate within the limits imposed by the home activity criteria and, of course, not to cause any nuisance to neighbours nor create conditions which may give rise to complaint.

-If you cannot meet at the outset any of the criteria, or subsequently breach any of the criteria (eg. the level of impact is such that it is clearly affecting amenity) then you are operating outside of the definition of home activity and the business becomes a land use or a development in its own right, and is most likely something that is not appropriate within a residential area.
+If you cannot meet at the outset any of the criteria or subsequently breach any of the criteria (e.g. the level of impact is such that it is clearly affecting amenity), then you are operating outside the definition of a home activity, and the business becomes a change in land use and therefore requires development approval.

 It is also advisable to check with other authorities for non-council related licenses, registrations or additional requirements that those authorities may have an interest in and/or a need to grant.